PrestonMui/prestonmui.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in the Department of Economics at the University of California, Berkeley.
-I study Macroeconomics and Labor Economics.
+I am currently a Senior Economist at [Employ America](https://www.employamerica.org/).
+I completed my Ph.D. in Economics at the University of California, Berkeley in 2022.

-In June I will be a Senior Economist at [Employ America](https://www.employamerica.org/).